Jbleezy/BO1-Reimagined/README.md

 * Call of the Dead: director spawns a random powerup instead of a Wunderwaffe
 * Shangri-La: Pack-a-Punch stairs are open from the start of the match
 * Moon: start at Receiving Bay zone
+* Moon: players can always breathe in low gravity
 * Moon: PES and hacker disabled
 * Moon: No Man's Land disabled
 * Moon: teleporter disabled